-The WAS operator is used to find issues that currently have or previously had a specified value for a specified field.
+The "WAS" operator is used to find issues that currently have or previously had the specified value for the specified field.

-- AFTER "date"

-- BEFORE "date"

-- BY "username"
+- AFTER "date"BEFORE "date"BY "username"

-- DURING ("date1","date2")
+- DURING ("date1", "date2")

 - ON "date"

-Thewasoperator will match the value name (for example, "Resolved") that was configured in your system at the time when the field was changed.

-The operator will also match the value ID associated with the value name.
-For example, it will match "4" as well as "Resolved".
+This operator will match the value name (e.g. "Resolved"), which was configured in your system at the time that the field was changed.
+This operator will also match the value ID associated with that value name too that is, it will match "4" as well as "Resolved".

-The operator can be used only with the following fields: Assignee, Fix Version, Priority, Reporter, Resolu tion, and Status.
+(Note: This operator can be used with the Assignee, Fix Version, Priority, Reporter, Resolution, and Statusfields only.)

-Find issues that currently have or previously had the status "In Progress":
+Find issues that currently have or previously had a status of 'In Progress':